-110 CMR 4.00: INTAKE

-Intake For Voluntary Service Delivery

 4.01: Requests for Services

-(1) 110 CMR 4.01 through 4.15 do not apply to single service cases.
-For single service cases, see 110 CMR 4.70 et seq.
+(1) 110 CMR 4.01 through 4.15 apply to a request for voluntary services from the Department.

-(2) Any person located within the Commonwealth may request social services from the Department.
-Persons requesting social services must complete a written application form.
+(2) Any person located within the Commonwealth may request services from the Department.
+Persons requesting services must complete a written application form.
 Persons needing assistance in completing the written application form shall be furnished with assistance by the Department.

 Commentary